1999 US Open – Women's singles

 Serena Williams defeated Martina Hingis in the final, 6–3, 7–6^{(7–4)} to win the women's singles tennis title at the 1999 US Open.
 It was her first major singles title, and the first of an eventual Open Era record 23 major women's singles titles.
 Williams was the first African American woman in the Open Era to win a singles major, and the first since Althea Gibson at the 1958 U.S. National Championships.

-Lindsay Davenport was the defending champion, but lost to Williams in the semifinals.
+Lindsay Davenport was the defending champion, but lost to Serena Williams in the semifinals.